belle2/basf2/online_book/prerequisites/bash.rst

 There's also a short version which gets used very often but can be very
-misleading: The source command can be replaced by a single ``.``, so the above could also be written as
+misleading: The source command can be replaced by a single ``.``, so the above could also be written as:

 .. code-block:: bash